lukeed/regexparam/readme.md

 import regexparam from 'https://esm.sh/regexparam';
 ```

-> **Note:** All registries support versioned URLs, if desired.
-The above examples always resolve to the latest published version.
+> **Note:** All registries support versioned URLs, if desired. <br>The above examples always resolve to the latest published version.

 ## Related